Théo Zidane: International career

 Zidane is a youth international for France, having represented the France U16s, U17s, and U20s.
 He represented the France U17s at the 2019 UEFA European Under-17 Championship.

 Style of play

-A midfielder like his father Zinedine Zidane, he was described by Real Madrid's website as a great finisher with a varied repertoire in the box, a goalscorer, and known for his speed.
+A midfielder like his father Zinedine Zidane, he was described by Real Madrid's website as a finisher with a varied repertoire in the box, a goalscorer, and known for his speed.